yogapradeep/11ty_forestry_demo/src/posts/a-post-with-figures-and-video.md

 ---
-title: 'A test post '
+title: A test post for checking preview is working fine are not
 date: 2019-06-18
 tags:
 - demo-content